-One other question the research was not able to answer is to what extent villages with different whether it received migrants from mid- and lowland villages, such as Bangalala or Ruvu instead of moving downwards to urban areas.
+One other question the research was not able to answer is to what extent villages with different altitudes interact in terms of human mobility and whether there are migration flows between these villages with all the implications on labour and landholdings.
+For example, it is clear that Vudee (highland) has the least out-migration records, but the researchers did not know whether it received migrants from mid- and lowland villages, such as Bangalala or Ruvu Mferejini, who might want to benefit from the high precipitation and improved education, instead of moving downwards to urban areas.
 This might be an option for Vudee, given that the number of elderly is the highest among the three villages and "pumping" new labour into it would be beneficial for the village in general.